 - Submit supplemental questions/secondary application *additional instructions below

 - Mail or email three letters of recommendation (LOR) and the Graduate Admission Recommendation Form to the COM Graduate Office/ Attn.
-Amanda Watkins-Borths (LOR that emailed must be sent by the person who wrote the letter not the applicant.)
+Amanda Watkins-Borths (LORs that are emailed must be sent by the person who wrote the letter not the applicant.)

-- Pay seventy-five dollar application fee (for international applicants only and all checks must have the applicants name, in English, on the check or the check will not be processed)
+- Pay seventy-five dollar application fee (for international applicants only and all checks or money orders must have the applicants name, in English, on the check or money order or it will not be processed)

 - Mail transcripts to the COM Graduate Office from all previous academic institutions attended (summer school, community college, undergraduate, graduate)